Summer Teaching Residency

 Founded in 1991 by a teacher alum of the first Breakthrough program, Breakthrough Manchester is the third oldest Breakthrough site in the nation.
 The longevity of Breakthrough Manchester is a testament to the strength of the program and its ability to empower young people to take ownership over their educational opportunities.
 Manchester’s proximity to pipeline partner schools and organizations such as MATCH Charter Public School, Excel Academy Charter Public School, Boston Teacher Residency, Uncommon Schools, and Teach For America result in increased opportunity for professional networking.

 Deciding to Apply

-Applications are accepted each year roughly between December and February (please check the application itself for specific deadlines).
+Applications are accepted each year between November and February (please check the application itself for specific deadlines).
 If you are interested in applying to teach at Breakthrough Manchester this summer, these are the steps you need to follow:

 Step 2: First Round of Admissions: If your application is selected for our first round of admissions, you will be asked to attend an admission event at which you will teach a mock lesson.
 If you live outside of the greater Manchester area, you will be asked to submit a video of you teaching your mock lesson.

-Step 3: Second Round of Admissions: If your application makes it through to this round, we will schedule a follow-up, one-on-one phone or in-person interview with a Breakthrough Manchester staff member.
+Step 3: Second Round of Admissions: If your application is selected for our second round of admissions, we will schedule a follow-up, one-on-one phone or in-person interview with a Breakthrough Manchester staff member.